Introduction

 After:

-The performance differences are visible both on Chrome and Firefox.
-For example the following is a graph of the latter where the fps drop to 2fps almost every two seconds.
+The performance differences are visible on both Chrome and Firefox.
+For example, the following is a graph of the latter, where the FPS drops to 2fps almost every two seconds.

 Before: